evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-02/readme.md

-# Lab-02 - create ARM template for storage account
+# Lab-02 - create storage account ARM template

 The goals for this lab are: